Skip to content

 Landlords usually require various documents from people who apply for a flat.
 Without these documents, in principle, you do not have any chance of finding a flat.
 The following documents are usually required:

-- If applicable, a copy of your WBS; i.e. a document certifying your eligibility for rent subsidised housing.
-You can find out more in this regard in our chapter "WBS".
+• If applicable, a copy of your WBS; i.e. a document certifying your eligibility for rent subsidised housing.
+You can find out more in this regard on our chapter page "WBS".

 You must prepare these documents both in print in a folder and as a PDF file to be sent by e-mail.
 Some landlords expect the documents to be handed directly during the flat viewing - others may ask you to submit your papers by e-mail.
 In the latter case, send the necessary documents to the specified address as quickly as possible, as landlords usually prefer to pick the first tenant who meets the requirements.